pkp/pkp-docs/help-guide/en/help-guide.md

 When considering posting to the forum, it is important to note that your issue may have been encountered before and therefore solutions to your issue may exist already.

-If you want to suggest a new feature, you can [create an account on Github](https://github.com/join) and create an Issue in PKP’s Github repository.
-However, if you have limited experience with or knowledge with PKP software, it’s better to first post about the feature request on the [Forum](https://pkp.sfu.ca/2022/07/20/improving-how-we-collect-community-feedback/).
-If proposing a new feature request, the post should be posted under the “Feature Request” category and follow the template provided.
+If you want to suggest a new feature, it’s better to first post about the feature request on the [Forum](https://pkp.sfu.ca/2022/07/20/improving-how-we-collect-community-feedback/).
+When proposing a feature request, the post should be posted under the “Feature Request” category and follow the template provided.
 Please see this [blog post](https://pkp.sfu.ca/2022/07/20/improving-how-we-collect-community-feedback/) for an overview of how feature requests are handled by the PKP development team.
 If unsure about the availability of a particular feature in OJS/OMP/OPS, It could be that the software already does what you want it to do (or that there is an available plugin that may meet your need).
 In those cases, it may be appropriate to create a post on the forum (in the “Software Support” category), if you are unsure whether PKP software may meet your particular need, you may wish to pose a question about your use case on the forum and other users will comment.

 ## 4. Github